Bread punch is certainly a favourite bait with fish, but try not to let the ducks eat it too.

-Apart from the punch, bread can be fished in a vary of ways and we have covered these in a separate article in the series.
+Apart from the punch, bread can be fished in a variety of ways.
 Bread punch fishing is perhaps most associated in the minds of many anglers with canals and the Fenland drains.
-However, especially for roach punched bread is a superb method on pretty much any venue.
-Confidence has a big part to play in angling with anglers having their own preferred brand of white bread.
+However, especially for roach, punched bread is a superb method on pretty much any venue.
+Confidence has a big part to play, with anglers having their own preferred brand of white bread.

-It is important to use the same brand of bread on the hook as in the feed.
-Once liquidised, place the equivalent of one loaf’s worth into a freezer bag and then freeze it.
+It's important to use the same brand of bread on the hook as in the feed.
+Once liquidised, place the equivalent of one loaf’s worth into a freezer bag and freeze it.
 When you need it, take out the frozen block of bread and grate it through a pinkie riddle.
-Repeat the process once or twice more and the bread gets finer and finer, hopefully proving irresistible to those finicky roach.
+Repeat the process once or twice more and the bread will get finer and finer, hopefully proving irresistible to those finicky roach.